 Vendeur : CitiRetail, Stevenage, Royaume-Uni

 Hardcover.
 Etat : new.
 Hardcover.
 Abstract objects have been a central topic in philosophy since antiquity.
 Philosophers have defended various views about abstract objects by appealing to metaphysical considerations, considerations regarding mathematics or science, and, not infrequently, intuitions about natural language.
 This book pursues the question of how and whether natural language allows for reference to abstract objects in a fully systematic way.
 By making full use of contemporary linguisticsemantics, it presents a much greater range of linguistic generalizations than has previously been taken into consideration in philosophical discussions, and it argues for an ontological picture isvery different from that generally taken for granted by philosophers and semanticists alike.
 Reference to abstract objects such as properties, numbers, propositions, and degrees is considerably more marginal than generally held.
 Instead, natural language is rather generous in allowing reference to particularized properties (tropes), the use of nonreferential expressions in apparent referential position, and the use of 'nominalizing expressions', such as quantifiers like 'something'.Reference to abstract objects is achieved generally only by the use of 'reifying terms', such as 'the number eight'.
 Friederike Moltmann presents an original approach to philosophical issues to do with abstract objects.
 She focuses on natural language, and finds that reference to abstract objects such as properties, numbers, and propositions is much more restricted than is generally thought, and she offers a substantially new ontological picture.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 N° de réf. du vendeur 9780199608744

 Quantité disponible : 1 disponible(s)